 Many professionals believed that the adoption of CMMS a couple of years ago would motivate maintenance teams to establish clarity.
 But this didn’t happen!
 Two different plants would use the same CMMS, but two different vocabulary lists to designate the performed interventions.
 The same intervention would therefore be described differently from one site to another.
 And on the same site, two technicians would qualify/interpret the same intervention sometimes in different ways.

-5 good reasons why the use of a standard maintenance vocabulary is essential:
+Use of a standard maintenance vocabulary is essential for :

 - To express clear and precise ideas.